thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 For the sake of brevity, we have only detailed one of the five types of email our application is able to send.
-However, you can see the source code required for creating all four types of emails at the `springmail` example application you can download from the [documentation page](/documentation.html).
+However, you can see the source code required for creating all five types of emails at the `springmail` example application you can download from the [documentation page](/documentation.html).